rvola/woo-cancel-abandoned-order/readme.txt

 == Description ==

-**WooCommerce Cancel Abandoned Order** allows you to add a small option that will take care of dealing with "abandoned" commands.
+** Cancel Abandoned Order** allows you to add a small option that will take care of dealing with "abandoned" commands.

 If you have check or transfer type orders for example, you will be able to set a maximum number of days or by hours to receive the payment.

-WooCommerce Cancel Abandoned Order, will take care of checking this and change the status of the order to "Cancel" if you have not received payment on time.
+Cancel Abandoned Order, will take care of checking this and change the status of the order to "Cancel" if you have not received payment on time.

 [**GitHub**](https://github.com/rvola/woo-cancel-abandoned-order) | [**Donate**](https://www.paypal.me/rvola)